Easter-eggs/RT-doc/readme.md

 ## Getting ready

 First of all, you'll have to **install RT**.
-The [DevelopmentInstallation installation guide](http://requesttracker.wikia.com/wiki/DevelopmentInstallation) in the wiki is a good starting point.
+The [Development installation guide](http://requesttracker.wikia.com/wiki/DevelopmentInstallation) in the wiki is a good starting point.

 ### RT_SiteConfig.pm